 Choosing the best baby and child car seat

-As there are pros and cons for whichever car seat you choose, you’ll need to weigh up the advantages and disadvantages to make the best choice for you and your baby.
+As there are pros and cons for whichever car seat you choose, you’ll need to weigh up the advantages and disadvantages to make the best choice for your family.

-● Infant seat: Specifically designed for an infant, this type of seat is rear-facing only and can be part of a travel system which allows it to move from the car to a stroller easily and double as a lightweight carrier.
+● Infant seat: Specifically designed for an infant, this type of seat is rear facing only and can be part of a travel system which allows it to move easily from the car to a stroller and double as a lightweight carrier.
+A rear facing position capsule with an in-built harness is mandatory for a bub until 6 months of age.
+From 6 months and up, your child can be in a forward facing position.

 Features to look for in a convertible car seat